danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Image Digitation.md

 ![[Pasted image 20230307120028.png]]
 # Camera Sensors
-Cameras are made of 2D arrays of **photodetectors**.
+[[Pinhole Camera model]]s are made of 2D arrays of **photodetectors**.
 During exposure, the light is converted into electric charge.
 Digital cameras have ADC circuit integrated.
 ![[Pasted image 20230307120226.png]]
 There are 2 main sensor technologies:
 - **CCD** (better but expensive)